Quickstart ebuild guide

 The BDEPEND, DEPEND, and RDEPEND variables are how Portage determines which packages are needed to build and run the package.
 The BDEPEND variable lists build-time (executable) dependencies, DEPEND variable lists compile-time dependencies, and the RDEPEND lists runtime dependencies.
 See Dependencies for some more complex examples.

-Ebuild with Patches
+Ebuild with patches

 Often we need to apply patches.
 This is done either by defining the PATCHES array in global scope or in the src_prepare function using the eapply helper function.
 To use eapply, one must use EAPI 7.
 Here's app-misc/detox/detox-1.1.0.ebuild: